Cannabis Strategy for Pharmacy

 Bill C-45, the Cannabis Act, is now law after receiving royal assent on June 21, 2018.
-The Act is expected to come into force on October 17, 2018.
-On commencement, the Act will regulate the production, distribution and sale of cannabis for non-medical (recreational) purposes.
-Health Canada has proposed to maintain the current program for access to cannabis for medical purposes.
-Once recreational cannabis becomes legally available for purchase, the prevalence of use may increase, and patients may be more open to share the fact of their use with healthcare professionals.
+The Act came into force on October 17, 2018.
+The Act regulates the production, distribution and sale of cannabis for non-medical (recreational) purposes.
+Health Canada is maintaining the current program for access to cannabis for medical purposes.
+The prevalence of use may be increasing and patients may be more open to discussing their use with healthcare professionals.

 In September 2017, Council agreed to establish a Cannabis Task Force to develop a cannabis strategy given the changing landscape of cannabis in Ontario.
 The Cannabis Strategy for Pharmacy simultaneously addresses relevant areas of practice and prepares the College and pharmacy professionals to address evolving cannabis-related issues, while considering how to best serve and protect patients and Ontarians in line with the College’s mandate.

 On June 11, 2018, College Council endorsed A Cannabis Strategy for Pharmacy: Enhancing Knowledge, Protecting Patients.
 The Strategy consists of four priorities that together, through effective communication and collaboration will support the College’s mandate to serve and protect the public’s interest:

 - Developing and maintaining competency